A glossary of inside jokes and references from the No Laying Up podcast

 Tyler Durden says "I want you to hit me as hard as you can."

-Here's an example from Strapped New Mexico, and one from
+Examples from Strapped New Mexico,

-Tourist Sauce Oregon.
+Tourist Sauce Oregon, and

 - Expect anything different?! - The iconic call